amherstlawreview/amherstlawreview.github.io/content/tjwalsh.md

 This ruling established the precedent that laws restricting the alteration of existing property do not, on their own, constitute a compensable taking of property.
 If continued operation and monetary return on investment following development restrictions on a property are unaffected by said restrictions, it is permissible for a government to impose these restrictions without compensation afforded to property owners.
 Two years after this ruling, in 1980, the state of New York passed its State Historic Preservation Act and established the State Register of Historic Places.
 </p>
 <p>
 <em>Penn Central v.
-City of New York</em> set forth a procedure which established a precedent for ad hoc policy evaluation, demonstrating that unique circumstances around a policy’s enactment ought to be evaluated in comparable cases. <em>Seawall Associates v.
-City of New York</em> used a similar approach to Penn Central to determine that the city had gone beyond its legal limits to restrict development of single-room occupancy properties. <em>Society for Ethical Culture v.
+City of New York</em> set forth a procedure which established a precedent for ad hoc policy evaluation, demonstrating that unique circumstances around a policy’s enactment ought to be evaluated in comparable cases.<sup><a href="#fn16" class="footnote-link">16</a></sup> <em>Seawall Associates v.
+City of New York</em> used a similar approach to Penn Central to determine that the city had gone beyond its legal limits to restrict development of single-room occupancy properties.<sup><a href="#fn17" class="footnote-link">17</a></sup> <em>Society for Ethical Culture v.
 Spatt</em> applied the <em>Penn Central v.
-City of New York</em> method to determine that a religious building’s designation under the Landmarks Law was valid so long as the free exercise of religion was not impeded, thus reversing a previous ruling.
+City of New York</em> method to determine that a religious building’s designation under the Landmarks Law was valid so long as the free exercise of religion was not impeded, thus reversing a previous ruling.<sup><a href="#fn18" class="footnote-link">18</a></sup>
 </p>
       </article>